-From October 2011, Ella is a full time research student, with a draft project theme: "Participation space
+Since October 2011, Ella has a full time research student, working on: "Participation

 Ella joined Edinburgh Napier's International Teledemocracy Centre (ITC)

 in September 2001.
 Her research within the ITC mainly focused on using the Internet to get people more involved in democracy, especially young people: ITC projects working with young people

 ITC projects are now conducted within IIDI's Centre for Social Informatics (CSI)

 The EU funded project HUWY: Hub Websites for Youth Participation

 is now complete.
 HUWY piloted a distributed discussion -aiming to find good ways to support young people to discuss Internet problems and improvements and to encourage policy-makers to interact with the resulting ideas.
 The HUWY project started in January 2009 and ran for 28 months.
 Ella led the proposal and consortium, as Edinburgh Napier are the coordinating partner, with 9 other partners, from 4 countries: Estonia, Germany, Republic of Ireland and the UK.